wcrasta/SWA-Scraper/README.md

 Sample commands:

-**NOTE:** Error checking is non-existent, so make sure to enter the commands properly as specified below.
+**NOTE:** Error checking is non-existent, so make sure to enter the commands similarly as specified below.

-`$ python app.py --company Southwest --depart HOU --arrive MDW --departure-date 05/12/2018 --departure-time AFTER_6PM --return-date 05/14/2018 --return-time ANYTIME --seniors 2 --max-price 215 --interval 30`
+`$ python app.py --company Southwest --depart HOU --arrive MDW --departure-date 10/12/2018 --departure-time AFTER_6PM --return-date 10/14/2018 --return-time ANYTIME --passengers 2 --max-price 215 --interval 30`

-`$ python app.py --company Southwest --depart HOU --arrive MDW --departure-date 05/12/2018 --return-date 05/14/2018 --passengers 2 --max-price 215 --interval 30`
+`$ python app.py --company Southwest --depart HOU --arrive MDW --departure-date 10/12/2018 --return-date 10/14/2018 --passengers 1 --max-price 600 --interval 30 --no-text`

-`$ python app.py --one-way --company Southwest --depart HOU --arrive MDW --departure-date 05/12/2018 --passengers 2 --max-price 215 --interval 30`
+`$ python app.py --one-way --company Southwest --depart HOU --arrive MDW --departure-date 10/12/2018 --passengers 2 --max-price 215 --interval 30`

 ## Improvements / Possible Added Features

 Feel free to contribute to this project!
 There are many improvements that can be made, both in terms of code quality and in terms of whole new ideas that can be implemented.
-Thoughts I have for new features (may or may not ever be implemented):
+Thoughts for new features (may or may not ever be implemented):

 1. Add flags so that the user can further filter results (nonstop only, direct only).
 2. Add flight details to the notification system (flight numbers, flight times etc).